Joanna is a hands-on teacher, who has spent many years using the following activities. Her methods have kept children from falling behind.

 Now go back to the World of Eric Carle Activity Set.
 This is a spiral top flip book.
 Very easy to use with one hand.
 Each page has one large animal on it.

-To Use this book: Hold up the book and let the children name as many animals as they can.
+Step 2-To use this book: Hold up the book and let the children name as many animals as possible.
 Then you can go back through and talk about what the animals eat.
-Later in the day you can find toys that match the animals.
+Later in the day, you can find toys that match the animals.
 You can talk about where the animals live and how they walk.

 I even looked up some sign language signs for the different animals and started using them with this book.